-The implementation of this Plan is intended to be an ongoing process to ensure it is maintained and remains applicable.
+The implementation of this Plan will be an ongoing process to ensure it is maintained and remains applicable.
 A committee with joint representation will ensure continued dialogue and cooperation, as the purpose of this committee is to promote active cooperation and conflict resolution through a consensus-based approach.